 If Your Institution engages a Sending Institution, funds withdrawn from your Eligible Customer Account will first be deposited into, and then withdrawn from, the Source Institution Account at Sending Institution before being deposited into the Program Accounts at the Receiving Institutions.

-The deposit and processing of funds into the Program may only be made through your Eligible Customer Account at Your Institution, subject to any account agreement between you and Your Institution relating to your Eligible Customer Account, and cannot be made by you directly through Sending Institution, Stable, the Settlement Bank, Custodian or any Receiving Institution or directly through the Program Accounts.
+The deposit and processing of funds into the Program may only be made through your Eligible Customer Account at Your Institution, subject to any account agreement between you and Your Institution relating to your Eligible Customer Account, and cannot be made by you directly through Sending Institution, R&T or its affiliates, the Settlement Bank, Custodian or any Receiving Institution or directly through the Program Accounts.

 Receiving Institutions may limit the number of transfers from Program Accounts that are MMDAs to a total of six (6) during a monthly statement cycle, and certain aggregation rules may apply to transfers from such accounts at the Receiving Institutions.
 Those limits on transfers will not limit the number of withdrawals you are permitted to make from your Eligible Customer Account at Your Institution, subject to your account agreement for your Eligible Customer Account.

-Settlement of funds deposited into Program Accounts at Receiving Institutions under the Program generally occurs only on days on which the Federal Reserve Wire Transfer System is open for business and on which Stable is open for business (“Business Day”).
+Settlement of funds deposited into Program Accounts at Receiving Institutions under the Program generally occurs only on days on which the Federal Reserve Wire Transfer System is open for business and on which R&T is open for business (“Business Day”).
 If Your Institution indicates on the Program Information Notice that it offers you same-Business Day settlement (“Same-Business-Day Settlement”), the deposit of funds into the Program generally will occur on the same Business Day; provided you notify Your Institution of the deposit prior to the cut-off time identified on the Program Information Notice for Same-Business Day Settlement.
 Otherwise, the deposit of funds into the Program generally will occur on the Business Day immediately following the day on which you notify Your Institution of the deposit of funds into the Program (“Next-Business-Day Settlement”); provided you notify Your Institution of the deposit prior to the cut-off time identified on the Program Information Notice for Next-Business-Day Settlement.

 If we offer you DepositView, you may confirm the aggregate principal balance in the Program Accounts as of the preceding Business Day or, after settlement-related processing, as of that Business Day through DepositView.
 Otherwise, you can contact Your Institution to confirm your aggregate principal balance in the Program Accounts at any time.